 The music festival weekend returns for a 12th year on the August Bank Holiday weekend, Friday 23rd until Sunday 25th August 2019.

 Acts announced so far include headliners Embrace, and Reverend and the Makers, with the Friday headliner still to come, along with Peter Hook & The Light, Alabama 3, Hugh Cornwell, Hot Chocolate, 3 Daft Monkeys, The Dualers, Tankus the Henge, Laid Blak, The Jive Aces, Kissmet, and more.
-There's more to come, including the main headliners.
+There's more to come.

 For the details as available please see the line-up page.

 Tickets are on sale, currently priced as follows:-

 Adult (16+) weekend with camping: £87.50 - sold out

 Youth (13-15 yrs) weekend with camping: £75